cgousseau/dcase_task5/README.md

 It is part of my master thesis internship done at Orange Labs Lannion

 ## Dowloading the data
-You can download the data at: https://zenodo.org/record/3233082#.XPpfYCBS-Uk
+You can download the data at: https://zenodo.org/record/3233082#.XPpfYCBS-Uk and store the folders 'train' and 'validate' into the folder 'data'

 ## Extracting the input features
 The feature engineering uses the method presented in the book \textit{Hands-On Transfer Learning with Python}.
 First the recordings are re-sampled using a sampling rate of 22050Hz.
 Then three features are extracted from these signals: